Business relevance is one of the Criteria for approving icons and illustrations on Iconfinder that our Content review team carefully follows.

 The point is we try to tailor our marketplace to serve what customers want and need.
 The best policy when choosing icon sets to create is to find a category that has medium to high demand, but not much supply.
 To get to know more about demand for icons on Iconfinder, we strongly recommend you to check out our Icon designer reports.

-Check all of our Criteria for approving icons.
+Check all of our Criteria for approving icons and illustrations.